Azure/azure-devtestlab/Artifacts/windows-ServiceFabricSDK/README.md

 ## Prerequisites

 - Visual Studio 2015 or Visual Studio 2017 must be installed on the VM.
 See [Visual Studio Downloads](https://www.visualstudio.com/downloads/) for details how to install Visual Studio.
+- PowerShell version 5.1 or newer must be installed on the VM.

 ## Parameters